Davidson County, Tennessee: Politics

 Davidson County is a Democratic stronghold, due to it comprising the liberal bastion of Nashville.
 It last went Republican when George H. W. Bush won the county in 1988, and Democratic presidential candidates have handily won the county by double-digit margins since.
 However, Davidson County has trended even more Democratic in recent years while most of the state has shifted Republican, mainly due to its changing demographics and rapid growth.
 In 2020, Joe Biden won Davidson county over Donald Trump with 64.5% of the vote and a 32.1% margin of victory, the best Democratic performance in the county since Franklin D. Roosevelt's landslide victories.
 This election was also the first time since 1980 that Davison County gave a Democrat a higher percentage than majority-Black and longtime Democratic stronghold Shelby County, a trend that continued in 2024 even as Trump regained a large amount of suburban support nationwide.

 In local elections, the county is equally Democratic.
 Since the end of the Civil War, Nashville has mostly been in the 5th district, however, between 1875 and 1933, and 1943 and 1953, it was located in the 6th district.
 Before 2023 no Republican had represented Nashville in the US House of Representatives since Horace Harrison left office in 1875.
 No Republican has ever served as the mayor of unified Davidson County.

-In 2022, Tennessee's Legislature passed a new map for Tennessee's congressional districts to account for the new 2020 census data.
+In 2022, the Tennessee's Legislature passed a new map for Tennessee's congressional districts to account for the new 2020 census data.
 The Republican Party had total control of the Tennessee government at the time, giving it full control of the redistricting process.
 The new map that was passed gerrymandered Davidson County into three congressional districts, resulting in Republicans winning them all in 2022.
+The political shift in Nashville has also resulted in friction between the city government and state legislature in the 2020s.